python-cffi/cffi/doc/source/index.rst

     >>> str(x)        # interpret 'x' as a regular null-terminated string 'Hello'

+Similarly, arrays of wchar_t can be initialized from a unicode string, and calling ``unicode()`` on the cdata object returns the current unicode string stored in the wchar_t array (encoding and decoding surrogates as needed if necessary).

 Note that unlike Python lists or tuples, but like C, you *cannot* index in a C array from the end using negative numbers.